St. Mary’s College

 About the Principal

 Prof. J. Mathew George joined the St Mary’s College as Principal in 2016.
 Prior to joining the St Mary’s College, he was an Associate Professor at IBS Hyderabad and headed the Center for Entrepreneurship Development of the ICFAI (Deemed) University, Hyderabad.
 An economist by training, he is an alumnus of the University of Hyderabad and Madras Christian College.
-He is also an alumnus of the International Visitor Leadership Program (IVLP), and has visited some of the top Universities in the US, including MIT and Harvard, Langston, University of California at San Diego, and New York State University.
+He is known for his thought leadership, especially in the field of business education.
+He is also an alumnus of the International Visitor Leadership Program (IVLP) of the US Department of State, and has visited some of the top Universities in the US, including MIT and Harvard, Langston, University of California at San Diego, and New York State University.
 His areas of academic interest are spread over Education, Economics and Entrepreneurship.
+As an educator, he considers teacher training and mentoring as his top priorities, and he is focused on developing leadership at all levels, both amongst his colleagues and students.